nz13s/Regression-algorithms-for-learning/README.txt

+#TODO This file is outdated and describes the build for the review from Dec 7th 2020.
+This needs to be updated.

 The following project runs on Python 3.7, requires NumPy and Sklearn libraries, and consists of two subdirectories - main and test.

 main contains all the currently implemented algorithms in their bare format.